Hube2/acf-prevent-timeouts/README.md

 that includes the hooks 'acf/save_post' and 'acf/update_value'.
 As far as I know this means any version of ACF past or future.

-Have you ever created an extremely complex ACF field groups for something like a page builder?
+Have you ever created an extremely complex ACF field group for something like a page builder?
-One day someone is editing a page and they've added more content and fields into the repeaters and flexible content than it can handle and when they save it the page just times out?
+One day someone is editing a page and they've added more content and fields into the repeaters and flexible content than it can handle and when they save it the page just times out.

 This pluign is a means to prevent this situation.
 This plugin does not speed up the process of saving the updates, but it does prevent the timeout error situation by intervening when the save process is